Nonye2K3/chia/Quick-Start-Guide.md

 ## MacOS
 There are commands available in `/Applications/Chia.app/Contents/Resources/app.asar.unpacked/daemon` Try `./chia -h` or `./chia plots -h` for example.
 You can view your debug.log as it runs in from Terminal, `tail -f ~/.chia/VERSION/log/debug.log`.

+A handy trick is to add that directory to your path - `export PATH=/Applications/Chia.app/Contents/Resources/app.asar.unpacked/daemon:$PATH`.
+To make it persistent add the same line to your .bashrc or .zshrc

 ## Development/source builds